haiwera-silk-cd/magento-devdocs/guides/v2.0/config-guide/multi-site/ms_nginx.md

     *   `$MAGE_RUN_CODE` is the unique website or store view code that corresponds to `$MAGE_RUN_TYPE`

 ## 步骤2.
 Create nginx virtual hosts {#ms-nginx-vhosts}
-This section discusses how to load websites on the {% glossarytooltip 1a70d3ac-6bd9-475a-8937-5f80ca785c14 %}storefront{% endglossarytooltip %}.
+This section discusses how to load websites on the {% glossarytooltip 1a70d3ac-6bd9-475a-8937-5f80ca785c14 %}网站前台{% endglossarytooltip %}.
 You can use either websites or store views; if you use store views, you must adjust parameter values accordingly.
 You must complete the tasks in this section as a user with `root` privileges.

 {% collapsible To create virtual hosts: %}